KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/05-world-tree-axis-mundi.md

 **Core Glyphic Sequence:**
 `⚫ ↔ ♾ → 🌳⇅ → ⊙`
-*(From the Aion–Khaon continuum emerges the dual Tree of Emanation — the Biospiral — culminating in the embodied world-node.)*
+*(From the Aion–Khaon Continuum emerges the dual Tree of Emanation — the Biospiral — culminating in the Embodied World-Node.)*

 ---